-A Level: A\A\A to include A in Mathematics IB: 39 with 6,6,6 in three Higher Level subjects to include 6 in Higher Level Mathematics ('Analysis and Approaches' only) \We also give out lower contextual offers to some eligible UK based applicants, to find out more visit: warwick.ac.uk/study/undergraduate/apply/ contextual-offers If you follow the MEng course you will have the opportunity to broaden and deepen your understanding through the study of more advanced modules and through the application of this learning in a significant group project.
+A Level: A\A\A to include A\ in Mathematics IB: 39 with 7,6,6 in three Higher Level subjects to include 7 in Higher Level Mathematics ('Analysis and Approaches' only) We also give out lower contextual offers to some eligible UK based applicants, to find out more visit: warwick.ac.uk/study/undergraduate/apply/ contextual-offers If you follow the MEng course you will have the opportunity to broaden and deepen your understanding through the study of more advanced modules and through the application of this learning in a significant group project.
 The group project is also an opportunity to develop your research and teamwork skills in an environment similar to what you may experience as you progress to work or further study.
-Accreditation: Our courses have been accredited by the British Computer Society for many years, and we are currently going through the process of reaccreditation.
-This degree is provisionally accredited by the British Computer Society, fully meeting the educational requirement for Chartered Information Technology Practitioner (CITP) registration.
+Accreditation: This degree is accredited by BCS, The Chartered Institute for IT, fully meeting the educational requirement for Chartered Information Technology Practitioner (CITP) registration.
 3 or 4 years?

 Students are offered the flexibility to transfer between the BSc and MEng courses until the end of their second year, subject to academic performance.
 Therefore if you are unsure which degree path is right for you, pick either and you can change your mind later.

-CORE COMPUTER SCIENCE OPTIONAL MODULES PROJECT WORK
+CORE COMPUTER SCIENCE

+OPTIONAL MODULES

+PROJECT WORK

 "When I came to visit the campus I had the opportunity to meet the staff and other undergraduate students from the Department of Computer Science.
 Seeing their passion and enthusiasm for this degree convinced me this was the place to be and two and a half years in, I am feeling confident and loving my degree!"

 Computer Science MEng Graduate - 2021

 CORE MODULES

 YEAR 1

 Programming for Computer Scientists Design of Information Structures Mathematics for Computer Scientists I Mathematics for Computer Scientists II Computer Organisation and Architecture Professional Skills

 YEAR 2

 Operating Systems and Computer Networks Database Systems Formal Languages Algorithms Software Engineering Logic and Verification

 YEAR 3

 Individual Project Project Management for Computer Scientists (MEng only)

-YEAR 4 (MEng only) Group Project EXAMPLES OF OPTIONAL MODULES Functional Programming; Visualisation; Computer Security; Mathematical Programming I; Artificial Intelligence; Cyber Security For more examples of Computer Science modules see:
+YEAR 4 (MEng only) Group Project

+EXAMPLES OF OPTIONAL MODULES

+Functional Programming; Computer Security; Mathematical Programming I; Artificial Intelligence; Cyber Security; Web Development Technologies

+For more examples of Computer Science modules see: